A beginner's guide to copyediting

 Most documents published to an audience have not been read by professional copyeditors.
 Typically, the most you can hope for is peer review from a colleague.
 So, what if you are that colleague?
 How do you give better copyediting services to folks in your team?

 1. Read the text carefully and attentively: This is the most important skill you'll need, and the one that will take the most practise.
-Turn off your cellphone, internet, children — whatever you need to do to give each sentence and paragraph your full attention as you edit.
+Turn off your phone, internet, children — whatever you need to do to give each sentence and paragraph your full attention as you edit.
 This will help you catch errors and identify areas where the writing could be improved.

 2. Take breaks: Editing can be mentally exhausting, so be sure to take breaks and give yourself time to rest and recharge.
 Try techniques like the famous Pomodoro.